An inside look at faith-based social services in Germany

 So how had she got herself into this expensive arrangement in the first place?
 Actually, she hadn’t done anything at all.
 It was her parents who had arranged for her to be baptised.
 That’s what had made her into a Church member.
 Yes, really — a sacrament placed her in a tax category, even though it was a ceremony of which she has no memory and one performed without her consent.

 ● Another story concerns a plasterer who did stucco work on his own and had felt that, as an independent tradesman, he should have no trouble leaving the Church.
 However, when he put in a bid to do repair work on a building owned by the Church, he was quietly told that he didn’t have a hope of getting the job — unless, of course, he once again became a member.
-This would have meant that to get work from the Church, he would have to pay the 9 per cent church tax.
-In other words, in return for giving him the business the Church was effectively demanding a kickback.
+In other words, to get work from the Church, he would have to pay the 9 per cent church tax.
+In return for giving him the business the Church was effectively demanding a kickback.

 ● And the financial skulduggery isn’t confined to awarding contracts.
 The Church is a profit-making institution, not a public service, and therefore it tries in every way possible to cut corners.
 One method became clear when I was chatting with a neighbour in the bedsit next door.
 He was a social worker who dealt patiently with difficult young people.
 But he always did his paperwork at home, never at the office.
 It turned out that while the Church was charging the tax-payers for his office, it was actually a purely spiritual office: in other words, it didn’t exist on the physical plane.